 And even if you have a clearly defined objective, a lack of clear selection in the scope, analysis or even lack of specific targeting can lead the project to fail.
 CI is an approach to respect step by step.

 Interested in using a strategic intelligence tool?
-Try Digimind Intelligence for free.
+Get your demo with Digimind Intelligence.